 When to Get Professional Help for Feelings of Jealousy

+If you feel like your jealousy is holding you back from daily demands or causing issues in your relationships or professional life, it might be time to find a therapist.
 Once you find a therapist, the two of you will create a treatment plan.
-Depending on the type of jealousy issues you’re facing, marital or family therapy may also be recommended.
+Depending on the type of jealousy issues you’re facing, couples counseling or family therapy may also be recommended.
 It’s important to go in with an open mind and a general goal to address the underlying reason for your jealousy.

-4 Potential Treatment Options
+Potential Treatment Options for Jealousy

 Different modalities of therapy can be used to treat jealousy, including cognitive behavioral therapy (CBT), acceptance and commitment therapy (ACT), and solution focused therapy.

-Here are four potential treatment options:
+Here are four potential treatment options for jealousy:

 - Solution focused therapy: This modality is often provided in 6-8 sessions.
 It focuses on helping people find solutions for specific problems and stressors, such as certain events or situations that cause jealousy.
 Solution focused therapy can also be helpful to those experiencing situational stress and triggers or difficulties adapting to a specific life change that is leading to anxious thoughts.